remzmike/remzmike.github.io/texts/2019-07-30-how-i-program/2019-07-30-how-i-program.md

 * regular old programming
 Because people were already writing code this way, decades earlier, even with objects.

-* thinking in data and functions before objects...?
+* thinking in data and functions before objects
 Because some define the problem as a forced coupling of data and functions.

-* data-oriented programming...?
+* data-oriented programming
 I never called it this, but I think some people did.
 It shares some ideas, but has a different focus.

-* carving out the angel...?
-Not really, but I was reminded of this quote while writing:
-> Every block of stone has a statue inside it and it is the task of the sculptor to discover it.
-I saw the angel in the marble and carved until I set him free. &mdash; Michelangelo
+* pragmatic programming
+Due to the similarly named book.

 Maybe you know of a better name.
 I've been meaning to ask around.